surveilr/www.surveilr.com/lib/pattern/ai-context-middleware/ingest/regime/hipaa/FII-SCF-IAC-0007.2-164-308a3iiC.audit.prompt.md

 **Audit Context:**

-  * **Audit Standard/Framework:** HIPAA
+  * **Audit Standard/Framework:** [HIPAA]
-  * **Control's Stated Purpose/Intent:** "To ensure that access to Electronic Protected Health Information (EPHI) is terminated when an employee leaves the organization or as required by relevant regulations."
+** Control's Stated Purpose/Intent:** "Terminate access to electronic Protected Health Information (ePHI) when an employee exits the organization or as mandated."
-  * **Control Code:** 164.308(a)(3)(ii)(C)
+Control Code: 164.308(a)(3)(ii)(C),
-  * **Control Question:** Have you implemented procedures for terminating access to EPHI when an employee leaves your organization or as required by paragraph (a)(3)(ii)(B) of this section?
-(A)
+Control Question: "Have you implemented procedures for terminating access to EPHI when an employee leaves your organization or as required by paragraph (a)(3)(ii)(B) of this section?
+(A)"
-  * **Internal ID (Foreign Integration Identifier as FII):** FII-SCF-IAC-0007.2
+Internal ID (Foreign Integration Identifier as FII): FII-SCF-IAC-0007.2
   * **Policy/Process Description (for context on intent and expected evidence):**
-    "This policy outlines the procedures implemented to ensure that access to Electronic Protected Health Information (EPHI) is terminated when an employee leaves the organization or as mandated by relevant regulations.
-This is essential for maintaining the confidentiality, integrity, and availability of EPHI in accordance with HIPAA regulations."
+    "The purpose of this policy is to establish procedures for terminating access to electronic Protected Health Information (ePHI) when an employee exits the organization or as mandated.
+This policy aims to ensure compliance with regulatory requirements and maintain the confidentiality, integrity, and availability of ePHI.
+Access to ePHI must be terminated promptly to mitigate risks associated with unauthorized access.
+This policy outlines the procedures, responsibilities, and methods for both machine and human attestation regarding access termination."
-  * **Provided Evidence for Audit:** "OSquery results confirming that access permissions for terminated employees have been removed, along with a scanned employee termination checklist signed by HR, certifying that all access to EPHI has been terminated."
+  * **Provided Evidence for Audit:** "Automated access logs collected via OSquery show that employee access to ePHI is disabled within 24 hours of termination.
+Weekly audits were conducted confirming no unauthorized access to ePHI by terminated employees.
+Signed termination checklists from HR manager are uploaded to Surveilr with relevant metadata."

 **Requirements for Your Audit Report (Structured format):**

 # Official Audit Report: HIPAA - 164.308(a)(3)(ii)(C)

-**Overall Audit Result: [PASS/FAIL]**
+**Overall Audit Result: [PASS]**
-**Date of Audit:** [Current Date, e.g., 2025-07-28] **Auditor Role:** [Your designated auditor role, e.g., HIPAA Auditor] **Control Code:** 164.308(a)(3)(ii)(C)
+**Date of Audit:** [Current Date, e.g., 2025-07-28] **Auditor Role:** [Your designated auditor role, e.g., HIPAA Auditor] **Control Code:** [Control Code from input]
-**Control Question:** Have you implemented procedures for terminating access to EPHI when an employee leaves your organization or as required by paragraph (a)(3)(ii)(B) of this section?
-(A)
-**Internal ID (FII):** FII-SCF-IAC-0007.2
+**Control Question:** [Control Question from input] **Internal ID (FII):** [FII from input]
-**Control's Stated Purpose/Intent:** To ensure that access to Electronic Protected Health Information (EPHI) is terminated when an employee leaves the organization or as required by relevant regulations.
+**Control's Stated Purpose/Intent:** [Description of intent/goal from input]

 ## 1. Executive Summary

-[Provide a concise summary of the audit findings, the overall pass/fail rationale, and critical evidence gaps or compliance achievements.
-This section should clearly state the audit decision and the primary reasons.]
+The audit findings indicate full compliance with the control requirements regarding the termination of access to electronic Protected Health Information (ePHI).
+The provided evidence demonstrates that access is consistently terminated within the required timeframe, supported by both machine and human attestation.
+Automated access logs and signed checklists validate adherence to the policy.

 ## 2. Evidence Assessment Against Control Requirements